-(Note: In this and the following sections, references to 'Board of Examiners' in relation to postgraduate research students normally mean the internal and external examiner of the thesis appointed by the University.
-For other students, and for the taught elements of the professional doctorates (ClinPsyD, EdD, ProfD and EdPsyD) references to 'Board of Examiners' normally mean those internal and external examiners appointed by the University in respect of taught provision.)
+(Note: In this and the following sections, references to 'Board of Examiners' in relation to postgraduate research students normally means the internal and external examiner of the thesis appointed by the University.
+For other students, and for the taught elements of the professional doctorates (ClinPsyD and EdD) and the PhD with Integrated Studies, references to 'Board of Examiners' normally means those internal and external examiners appointed by the University in respect of taught provision.)

-- 3.1 Students are encouraged to seek an informal resolution of the matter about which they are concerned before beginning the formal Regulations.
-Informal explorations of possible ways in which a matter may be resolved will not prejudice the consideration of a later formal submission.
-The University recognizes that an informal approach is most likely to be of use in respect of Complaints rather than Appeals against academic outcomes. - 3.2 Marks allocated to work which has not been blind double-marked can be challenged by students either via the re-marking policy or as part of an Academic Appeal.
-Work which has been double-marked cannot be challenged or the subject of an Academic Appeal unless the Appeal relates to circumstances affecting the submission rather than concerns about marking.
-Details of the Regulations are available from the relevant Learning and Teaching Hub or the Postgraduate Research Service.
-Under the Submission of Work for Assessment Policy the outcome should normally be available within a further 10 working days of the remark request.
+- 3.1 Students are encouraged to seek an informal resolution of the matter about which they are concerned before beginning the formal Procedure.
+Informal explorations of possible ways in which a matter may be resolved will not prejudice the consideration of a later formal submission. - 3.2 Marks allocated to work which has not been double-marked can be challenged by students either informally (via re-marking) or as part of an appeal.
+Work which has been double-marked cannot be challenged or the subject of an Appeal.
+Details of the procedure are available from the relevant University Service Offices.
+Under the Submission of Work for Assessment Policy the outcome should normally be available within a further 10 working days. - 3.3 Students should make every attempt to submit their case concerning a UEA CALENDAR 2013/14 provisional academic result (whether singly or double marked) before the Board of Examiners meets.
+This is in Students' best interests as an early decision can then be made.
+Where the interval between the notification of an academic result and a meeting of the Board of Examiners is less than 10 working days, consideration of an appeal shall be postponed until after the relevant Board of Examiners has met.
+At this point, the formal academic appeals procedure shall be followed.

-- 3.3 Students should make every attempt to submit their case concerning a provisional academic result before the Board of Examiners meets.
-This is in students' best interests as an early decision can then be made.
-Where the interval between the notification of an academic result and a meeting of the Board of Examiners is less than 10 working days, consideration of an Academic Appeal shall be postponed until after the relevant Board of Examiners has met.
-At this point, the formal Academic Appeals Regulations shall be followed. - 3.4 Should these steps not resolve the matter to the student's satisfaction, the student may submit an Academic Appeal or Complaint under Stage One of the Regulations.
+3.4 Should these steps not resolve the matter to the Student's satisfaction, the Student may submit an academic appeal or complaint under Stage One of the Procedure.

-4. The Nature of the Academic Appeal or Complaint
+4. The Nature of the Appeal/ Complaint

-- 4.1 Students may appeal any of the following: - i) A degree result - ii) Confirmed marks (i.e. following internal moderation) - iii) A failure to be transferred to an EdD from an MEd - iv) A required withdrawal from a course - v) A penalty applied in respect of plagiarism and/or collusion, except where the student has been referred to Senate Student Discipline Committee regarding the alleged plagiarism and/ or collusion - vi) A refusal to permit the late submission of work for assessment or to approve a delayed first sit - 4.2 Only those decisions/ judgements/ outcomes detailed at 4.1 above can be cited as the object of an Academic Appeal and any appeal based on grounds not covered by 4.1 above shall be rejected without consideration by the FACP. - 4.3 Academic Complaints may address any aspect of a student's academic experience about which they are dissatisfied with the exception of those grounds detailed at 4.1 above
+- 4.1 Students may appeal any of the following: - i) A degree result - ii) Confirmed marks (i.e. following internal moderation) - iii) Failure to be transferred to a PhD from an MPhil or to an EdD from an MFd - iv) Required withdrawal from a course - v) A verdict of plagiarism and/or collusion\ - vi) A penalty applied in respect of plagiarism and/or collusion - vii) A refusal to permit the late submission of work for assessment or to approve a delayed first sit - 4.2 Only those decisions/ judgements/ outcomes detailed at 4.1 above can be cited as the object of an academic appeal and any appeal based on grounds not covered by 4.1 above shall be rejected without consideration by the FACP. - 4.3 Academic complaints may address any aspect of a student's academic experience about which s/he is dissatisfied with the exception of those grounds detailed at 4.1 above